-NOTE: While these professional and non-professional counselors and advocates may maintain a complainant's confidentiality vis-à-vis Dominican University, they may have reporting or other obligations under state law.
-ALSO NOTE: If the University determines that the alleged respondents(s) pose a serious and immediate threat to the university community the Title IX Coordinator, Dean of Students or Safety and Security may be called upon to issue a timely warning to the community.
+If the University determines that the alleged respondents(s) pose a serious and immediate threat to the university community, the Title IX Coordinator, Dean of Students, or Campus Safety and Security may be called upon to issue a timely warning to the community.
+Any such warning should not include any information that identifies the complainant to the extent permitted by the law.
+Dominican University may have other reporting obligations under state, federal or local laws.
+Complainants will be notified whenever these reporting obligations apply to the complaint.

-2.0.3.
+2.5.
 Maintaining a Healthy, Safe Campus